 One of Froebel's pioneering beliefs was that an infant's interaction with the mother is crucial to their early development.
 He focussed on the mother as a child's first, informal educator, and subsequently developed educational tools for mothers to train for this role.
 Among these is the famous book of Mother Songs, a collection of illustrated verses for the mother to share with her child.
 The intention was to aid the child's physical development, including dexterity of limbs and fingers and senses, while playing the accompanying games.

 Amongst the Froebelian treasures in the University Library's Archives are original copies of the English translations of these charming books, but you don't have to visit the Library to read them.
-Many items from the Froebel Archive have been digitised and can be found in our Digital Collections - including the Mother Songs, Games and Stories developed by Froebel himself.
+Many items from the Froebel Archive have been digitised and can be found in our Digital Resources - including the Mother Songs, Games and Stories developed by Froebel himself.
 You can read his own explanation of the Songs in his introduction to the book.

 Another of Froebel's pioneering developments was the Gifts.
 These toys were designed to engage and inspire the individual at every stage of childhood, with the First Gift being a ball on a string, which the mother would give to the child in their first months.
 Models of the Gifts can be seen in the Archive, by appointment; below is an illustration of the First Gift done by a former Froebel student many decades ago: